 You can then reboot your phone and see if the issue still persists.

 Sometimes, it is the core files of your phone that cause the phone to be stuck in safe mode.
 If you believe this is the case with your phone, an easy way to fix this is to reset your phone to the factory settings.
 Performing this method is easy but keep in mind you will lose everything that you have stored on your phone.
+And note that you may need to verify your Google account after reset when FRP (factory reset protection) is enabled.

 If you are ready, the following is how you fix it when your phone is stuck in safe mode by resetting the phone.